Shannon Wiratchai

-Shannon Wiratchai (ชนนภัทร วิรัชชัย; born November 14, 1988) is Thai mixed martial artist who competes in the Featherweight division.
+Shannon Wiratchai (ชนนภัทร วิรัชชัย; born November 14, 1988) is a Thai mixed martial artist who competes in the Featherweight division.
 He was last signed to ONE Championship, where he also previously competed as a Lightweight.

 Wiratchai is a pioneer of mixed martial arts in Thailand, having made his professional debut in 2011.
 He is also known for his striking ability, holding the organization's record for the second-most knockouts in the ONE lightweight division, as well as the organization's second-fastest finish in lightweight history.

 Mixed martial arts career

-Amateur career and DARE
+Early career

 Shannon Wiratchai first competed in the amateur level of MMA, fighting for the NAKSU tournament.
 After only making it to the semi-finals in his first year in 2009, Wiratchai would eventually win the 2010 NAKSU amateur tournament in the 75 kg class.
 As an amateur mixed martial artist, he held a 5–1 record.

 Prior to competing in ONE Championship, Wiratchai began his career at DARE Championship–at the time the only MMA promotion in Thailand–held at Club Insomnia in Bangkok from 2011 to 2012, where he went an undefeated 2–0.